-- The gene pool of mankind had not yet been damaged by thousands of years of racial segregation.
+- The gene pool of mankind had not yet been damaged by thousands of years of geographic separation and specialization.
 For perspective, witness how certain breeds of pedigree show dogs are fragile and short-lived compared to most mutts.

 So was there something shielding these people before the Flood?
-We'll see very soon.
-In the meantime, let's just observe that the pre-Flood people lived long enough to become very educated and very prosperous.
+We will examine some possibilities soon.
+For now, let's just observe that the pre-Flood people lived long enough to become very educated and very prosperous.

 Evidence of Pre-Flood Civilization